Back to drug safety directory

 Verdict at Tovani Health

-If you take Singulair regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Singulair regularly and are considering at-home ketamine therapy, the combination is generally safe at therapeutic doses.
 This page covers the brief pharmacologic context and what we do at intake.

 How Singulair interacts with ketamine